 On Sunday here’s what to do:

-- Make a batch of Chipotle Egg Cups, store in freezer, you’ll have a quick easy, low point breakfast ready to go when you need it.
+- Make a batch of Chipotle Egg Cups, store in freezer, you’ll have 24 quick easy, low point breakfasts ready to go when you need it.
+You only need to do this about every 3 weeks.

 - Make a batch of Spicy Roasted Vegetables , Balsamic Roasted Vegetables or Roasted Indian Cauliflower Vegetable Medley.
-Store in labeled containers.
+Store in labeled containers in the refrigerator for up to 5 days.
 The labeled containers are important, when you open the fridge, you see the label and your brain thinks, “Oh, yeah, I can eat that.”
+Vegetables make quick easy snacks and side dishes.

 4. Make sure you get enough water!

 I can’t tell you how much this can really help you maintain and/or lose weight.
 Before you eat, ask yourself, “Am I really hungry?”
 Often times we are thirsty when we think we are hungry.
 Make sure you get your water intake in daily.
-For me it’s at least 64 oz sometimes I do a bit more.
 Ask your doctor what amount is right for you.
 Keep track, it’s easy to lose count.
 I like to use this water bottle – Thermos Nissan Intak Hydration Water Bottle with Meter, Blue because it has a meter on it.
 You just turn the number when you refill the bottle.
 Makes keeping track super easy!

 Eat super slow.
 Take small bites, enjoy conversation, don’t inhale your food.